- time 10th - 12th grade

 The Leaders of Tomorrow Award for Young Women

-A highly selective merit-based award for young women offering full tuition and airfare for a 2019 Young Judaea Summer Program of the applicant’s choice.
+A highly selective merit-based award for young women offering full tuition and airfare for a 2020 Young Judaea Summer Program of the applicant’s choice.
 This award is for girls interested in becoming future leaders and are currently in their sophomore or junior year of high school.
-Click here to apply.
+We will update you with the link to the application when it becomes available!

 Hadassah Need-based Scholarships for Young Judaea programs